-We obtain a significantly better training result for $|\Theta_1|$ with $r=0.95, m=0.98$ as shown in Fig. \ref{fig:fr_1_train}(d and e).
+We obtain a significantly better training result for $|\Theta_1|$ with $r=0.95, m=0.98$ and MAE=$=0.1$ as shown in Fig. \ref{fig:fr_1_train}(d and e).
 Separately trained, the sign of $\Theta_1$ also shows a classification accuracy of $0.90$.
-Combining the separately trained $|\Theta_1|$ and $sign(\Theta_1)$ leads to an overall improvement in the prediction of $\Theta_1$, with a mean absolute error of $0.16$, when compared to the earlier case, with MAE=$0.28$.
+Combining the separately trained $|\Theta_1|$ and $sign(\Theta_1)$ leads to an overall improvement in the prediction of $\Theta_1$, with a MAE of $0.16\,rad$, when compared to the earlier case, with MAE$=0.27\, rad$.

 A proper learning of the Fourier first order implies that under the given assumptions, it is possible to retrieve the magnitude, eccentricity and orientation of the overall anisotropy of an arbitrary geometry.
 We call this the `effective ellipse' of the shape.
 This is depicted in Fig. \ref{fig:fr_1_result}.
 Example shapes are shown along with the ellipses formed by the first order Fourier coefficients.
 The predicted ellipses are shown as solid lines.
 The shapes shown are sampled in increasing order of reconstruction error, between the predicted and expected ellipse.
 We see that the predicted ellipses match closely with the expected ellipses.
 The last shape: 4-f shows a significant deviation between the two ellipses, however, the network has likely predicted the ellipse flipped about the x-axis, which is a degenerate scenario.
 This exercise demonstrates the successful embedding of Fourier first order coefficients in the transit light curve.